karstentaylor/myrewolf-server/README.md

 ## Set up

+notes.md contains steps that have been taken so far.

 Complete the following steps to start a new project (NEW-PROJECT-NAME):

 1. Clone this repository to your local machine `git clone BOILERPLATE-URL NEW-PROJECTS-NAME`